-This tortellini soup is a complete meal in one pot that’s ready in less than 30 minutes!
+This tortellini soup with sausage is a complete meal in one pot that’s ready in less than 30 minutes!
 It’s full of sausage, beans, veggies and cheese tortellini, all cooked in a savory tomato broth.

 I make soup at least once a week, it’s quick, easy and my family loves it.
 Some of our favorites include Italian wedding soup, cheeseburger soup and this tortellini soup.